hyguozz/Wheat-head-counting-from-images--Object-counting/README.md

 ![plot](./Pic5.png)

 # Read this paper for detailed description.
-<a href="./WheatHeadCounting(project report).pdf" class="image fit">Wheat Head Counting by Estimating a Density Map with
+<a href="https://arxiv.org/abs/2303.10542" class="image fit">Wheat Head Counting by Estimating a Density Map with
 Convolutional Neural Networks </a>